tubone24/ebook_homebrew/PITCHME.md

 Ebook homebrew is ...

+---?color=#FF9000

 ### My Studies

+My Python and more languages studies materials.

 ---

 ## ～2018

-Ebook homebrew is changing file name to only digit name like 001.jpg and make e-book format files.
+First commits, Ebook homebrew is changing file name to only digit name like 001.jpg and make e-book format files.

 Command Line tool to make with `Python`.